Now lay your shadow across the sundials,

 urge them to completion, and then chase

-He who has no home now will never have one.
+He who has no house now will not build one.

 He who is alone will be that way a long time.